Education: Our Vision

 School Subscription Programs

-GBS provides $10 tickets for any student under 19 to all of our concerts; accompanying adults get 15% off their ticket purchases.
-We provide deeper discounts for school groups.
+GBS provides FREE tickets for any student under 19 to all of our concerts; accompanying adults get 15% off their ticket purchases.
 Please call our office at (203)576-0263 for details.

 Eldercare Facility Visits

 Education doesn’t end with high school.
-GBS regularly makes visits to local eldercare facilities to make concert video presentations and bring GBS musicians in for live performances.
-GBS also offers deep subscription discounts for eldercare groups, and provides easy barrier-free access with convenient seating.
+GBS regularly makes visits to local eldercare facilities to provide concert video presentations and bring GBS musicians in for live performances.
+GBS also offers deep subscription discounts for eldercare groups, and provides ADA accessible seating.
 For more information, please call our Executive Director at (203) 576-0263.